 London, England, U.K.

-"'The simplest and cheapest type-writer in the market.' -Times."
-That was a pseudo-review published in several U.K. papers between 1887 and 1888.
-I write pseudo because this review, and others, was most likely concocted by the typewriter company itself.
-It was also one of the more honest reviews of a typewriter ever, pseudo or not, because the Universal Simplex was actually simple in construction and in use.
-At £10s 6d (roughly $2.99 in 1890), it was very, very cheap, too.
+"'The simplest and cheapest type-writer in the market.' - Times."
+That was a pseudo-review published in several U.K. papers about the Universal Simplex between 1887 and 1888.
+I write pseudo because this review and others like it were most likely concocted by the typewriter company itself.
+It was also one of the more honest reviews of a typewriter ever, pseudo or not, because the Universal Simplex was simple in construction and in use.
+And at just £10s 6d (roughly $2.99 in 1890), it was very, very cheap, too.

 From the company's prospectus, we know that the Universal Simplex Type-Writer, Limited, which was located at 56 Victoria St. in London, distributed the typewriter throughout the U.K. and Ireland via established "Booksellers, Drapers Fancy Dealers, Ironmongers, Sewing Machine Dealers, Stationers."
-The prospectus also states that "The Company does not propose to directly enter into the manufacture of these Machines."
-One has to wonder if the actual manufacturer was the same that was producing the Herrington.
+The prospectus also states that, "The Company does not propose to directly enter into the manufacture of these Machines."
+One has to wonder if the actual manufacturer was the same that produced the Herrington.

 The Universal Type-Writer, Limited entered into contract to sell its typewriters on March 25, 1887.
 The company had expectations of 150,000 typewriter being sold in the next 12 months.
 These expectations were undoubtedly deliberately false in order to attract naive investors.
 The last advertisements I found from the company were published in The Bristol Mercury and Daily Post on August 7, 1888.
 There's a very strong probability that the company ceased to be shortly thereafter.